kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Mesh Actions.md

 you can email, text, and voice or video chat others online, as long as you have their mesh ID

 ##### Encrypt/Decrypt
-You can protect a file from prying eyes or access it with the proper [[Devices & Authentication#Authentication Methods|authorization]]
+You can protect a file from prying eyes or access it with the proper [[Devices#Authentication Methods|authorization]]

 ##### Filter AR Mist
 You can attempt to remove spam and other obtrusive AR "mists"